Aleš Kunaver

-Aleš Kunaver was a Slovenian alpinist and tour guide, born June 23rd, 1935 in Ljubljana, Slovenia.
-Kunaver died November 2nd, 1984 in a helicopter accident on the slope of Vrš above Blejska Dobrava.
+Aleš Kunaver (June 23, 1935 - November 2, 1984) was a Slovenian alpinist and tour guide.

-Kunaver was an engineer by profession as well as a top mountaineer, mountain rescuer, lecturer in five languages, author of numerous articles and co-author of books on mountaineering, the first Yugoslav Himalaya film cameraman, longtime head of the Commission for Expeditions to Foreign Mountaineers of the Alpine Association of Slovenia, member of the mountaineering society of Yugoslavia, representative of Yugoslavia to the International Climbing and Mountaineering Federation (UIAA) and a candidate for President of the Alpines Commission at this international institution in which he did not live to see the elections.
-He also was the head of six Yugoslav Himalayan expeditions, the driving force behind the Manang Mountaineering School, and the person credited with the rise of Slovenian mountaineering to the world summit.
+Kunaver was the longtime head of the Commission for Expeditions to Foreign Mountaineers of the Alpine Association of Slovenia, member of the mountaineering society of Yugoslavia, representative of Yugoslavia to the International Climbing and Mountaineering Federation (UIAA), and a candidate for President of the Alpines Commission.

+Kunaver was the first Yugoslav Himalaya film cameraman.
+He was also the head of six Yugoslav Himalayan expeditions, the driving force behind the Martins Mountaineering School.

+Kunaver was credited with the rise of Slovenian mountaineering to the world summit.

 Life

-Aleš Kunaver was born in Ljubljana to Henrijeta and Pavel Kunaver.
+Aleš Kunaver was born in Ljubljana to Henrietta and Pavel Kunaver.
 After graduating from high school, Kunaver enrolled at the Faculty of Mechanical Engineering of the University of Ljubljana.
 He started mountaineering at age 14, and as a student, he constructed climbing equipment and tools for the mountain rescue service.
-With his wife Dušica, née Zlobec, he had three children: Vlasta, Brigita and Primož.
+With his wife Dušica, née Zlobec, he had three children: Vlasta, Brigita, and Primož.
 He built a prefabricated house for the family with his own hands.
-For family holidays he designed and made a plastic boat "Kuna".
+For family holidays, he designed and made a plastic boat called "Kuna".
 The construction of this boat was so good that Jure Šterk crossed the Atlantic in one of the "Kunas".
-Aleš's only job was in Avtomontaža, a bus body factory, where he first worked as a constructor, but soon became the commercial director of this factory.
+Aleš's only job was in Avtomontaža, a bus body factory, where he first worked as a constructor but soon became the commercial director of this factory.
 He traveled officially in Europe and much of Africa, as their buses have been established in many countries.
 Kunaver also wanted to introduce the production of aircraft in Avtomontaža, for which he drew some new types, but these plans, as well as many others, were interrupted by his death in a helicopter accident in the forest above Blejska Dobrava on 2 November 1984.